 Quote of the day: “Every now and then a man’s mind is stretched by a new idea or sensation, and never shrinks back to its former dimensions.”
 Oliver Wendell Holmes Sr.

 Of course you could always layer one coat over another and not see the underneath coat, but for the sake of this post, I wanted to somehow see the second coat also.
 We even tried this again with shorter coats.

-Jodie’s (50+) Outfit: When I came up with this idea, I was going to showcase the two coats that I ended up wearing to Glenwood Springs.
+When I came up with this idea, I was going to showcase the two coats that I ended up wearing to Glenwood Springs.

 However, since you already saw that combination, I wanted to see if I could put together another pairing.
 And the one I came up with ended up being another great option.
 The pink coat was gifted to me last December, but I was a little surprised at how lightweight it was.
 So by layering this pink coat over my black & white one, I felt like I could wear it when the temperatures dipped low.